momala454/puppeteer-extra/packages/extract-stealth-evasions/readme.md

 # extract-stealth-evasions

-This script offers a quick way to extract the latest stealth evasions from [puppeteer-extra-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) to (minified) JavaScript.
+This script offers a quick way to extract the latest stealth evasions from the script [puppeteer-extra-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) to (minified) JavaScript.
 The resulting JS file can be used in pure [CDP](https://chromedevtools.github.io/devtools-protocol/tot/) implementations or to test the evasions in your devtools.

 #### Usage with `npx`